Jeep Liberty Insurance Rates

 Feel free to get started by reading through the information below.
 And don’t forget to enter your five-digit ZIP code in our free online tool to compare Jeep Liberty deals from multiple insurance companies.

-U.S. average insurance prices for a Jeep Liberty are $964 every 12 months with full coverage.
-Comprehensive costs approximately $148, collision costs $184, and liability costs $474.
-Liability-only coverage costs as little as $522 a year, with high-risk coverage costing around $2,070.
-16-year-old drivers pay the highest rates at $3,926 a year or more.
+U.S. average auto insurance rates for a Jeep Liberty are $964 annually including full coverage.
+Comprehensive costs approximately $148, collision insurance costs $184, and liability coverage costs $474.
+Liability-only insurance costs as little as $522 a year, and high-risk driver insurance costs around $2,070.
+16-year-old drivers pay the highest rates at up to $3,926 a year.

 Average premium for full coverage: $964